-It happens all the time.
+It’s the most common thing in the world.
 Kids process by acting out.
 They have no other way of processing.
 They simply get imprinted upon—and then act accordingly.

 That your brother was abused as he abused you would explain (as nothing else could) your parents’ abysmal response to you wanting to discuss that abuse.
-Pointing to your brother means pointing through him, straight at them.
+To them, your pointing to your brother feels like you pointing through your brother straight at them.

 Which isn’t going to work for them, of course.
 Which is why they reverted back to trying to make you feel guilty for the guilt that remains theirs.

 Ultimately you can forgive your brother, because ultimately he’s not morally culpable for what he did.

 He wasn’t then, that is.
 But today he is.
 As an adult, your brother needs to take so seriously his past offenses against you that today he finds himself compelled to go through whatever he must in order to reconcile himself to himself, and to you.